-Jared Williams is an assistant professor in the Muma College of Business Finance Department.
+Jared Williams is an associate professor in the Kate Tiedemann School of Business and Finance.

-His primary research interests are in behavioral finance.
-He has published in many of the Financial Times top business journals, including the Journal of Accounting Research, Management Science, and the Review of Finance and Contemporary Accounting Research.
-In addition, he has published in many prestigious economics journals, including the Journal of Business and Economic Statistics, the Journal of Money, Credit, and Banking, and the Journal of Applied Econometrics.
+His primary research interests are in behavioral finance, and he has published in many top journals in both business and economics.
 Before joining USF, he taught at Penn State University's Smeal College of Business and at the University of Notre Dame's Mendoza College of Business.

-He earned a PhD in finance from Northwestern University and a bachelor's degree in mathematics, economics and business from Hendrix College.
+He earned a PhD in finance from Northwestern University and bachelor's degrees in mathematics and economics/business from Hendrix College.